Blue Pullmans: Design

 The sets had a maximum speed of 90 mi/h.
 The fixed couplings reduced much of the jerky movement experienced by conventionally buffered carriages and allowed smooth acceleration and stable running.
 The bogies had hydraulically damped helical springs and the axles were pneumatically braked in a two-stage system, allowing highly controlled stopping.

 They were air-conditioned with automatic humidity control.
-Motor cars had a large primary diesel engine and generator for motive power, and a secondary Rolls-Royce C8NFLH diesel engine and auxiliary 150 kVA 3-phase 400 V generator beneath the floor provided power for the air-conditioning, fridges and ancillary equipment.
+The power cars were each fitted with 1000hp Supercharged MAN V12's along with generators for motive power, and a secondary Rolls-Royce C8NFLH diesel engine and auxiliary 150 kVA 3-phase 400 V generator beneath the floor provided power for the air-conditioning, fridges and ancillary equipment.
 A single auxiliary per set was normally sufficient.
 An onboard Travelling Maintenance Attendant monitored the supply of services.

 Seating was 2+1 armchair-type around tables with a table lamp and with steward call button.
 The saloons were protected from track noise by extra insulation in the bodywork and double-glazed windows, with Venetian blinds between the panes.